Clemson University: Graduate school

 The Graduate School offers more than 100 graduate degree programs in 85 disciplines on the college's main campus and at sites such as Clemson at the Falls and the Clemson University International Center for Automotive Research in Greenville, the Clemson Architecture Center in the historic Cigar Factory in Charleston, the Restoration Institute in North Charleston, as well as some online/distance-learning programs.
 Many of the graduate programs are highly ranked nationally, and the school offers several unique interdisciplinary programs.

 Rankings

-Admission to Clemson is rated "more selective" by U.S. News & World Report.
+Admission to Clemson is considered "selective" per The College Board.

-For the Class of 2022 (enrolling Fall 2018), Clemson received 28,845 applications and accepted 13,613 (47.2%), with 3,792 enrolling.
-The middle 50% range of SAT scores for enrolling freshmen was 610–690 for reading and writing, and 610–710 for math.
-The middle 50% ACT composite score range was 27–32.
-The average high school grade point average (GPA) was 4.43.
+For the Class of 2029 (enrolled Fall 2025), Clemson received 64,805 applications and accepted 27,498 (42.4%), with 5,084 enrolling.
+The middle 50% range for SAT scores for enrolling freshmen was 1250-1400, and the middle 50% ACT composite score was 28-32.
+For the Class of 2028 (enrolled Fall 2024), 86% of admitted students had a GPA of 4.0 or above.